TSavo/Unity-MCP/README.md

 - [MCP Architecture](docs/mcp-architecture.md): Overview of the MCP architecture and namespaces
 - [MCP STDIO Client](docs/mcp-stdio-client.md): Information about the MCP STDIO client and its logging capabilities
+- [Query Tool](docs/query-tool.md): Detailed information about the query tool and how it works
 - [AILogger Integration](docs/ai-logger-sdk.md): Detailed information about the AILogger integration
 - [API Reference](docs/api-reference.md): Detailed information about the API endpoints
 - [Installation Guide](docs/installation.md): Step-by-step instructions for installing and setting up Unity-MCP